12 Steps to Buying a House

 Make an Offer

 Your real estate agent will help you come up with a reasonable offer for the property.
-They have an idea of how much the home is worth and will run a comparative analysis to come up with a fair price.
+They have a good understanding of how much the home is worth and will run a comparative analysis to come up with a fair price.
 In some cases, you might want to have contingencies added to the offer, such as appraisal contingencies or inspection contingencies, which ties in with the next step.

 The Home Inspection